caganseyrek/QuickTOC/README.md

 document.getElementById("toc").appendChild(toclist);
 ```

 By default, the generator uses `h2`, `h3`, and `h4` elements while generating the TOC and reserves `h1` element for the page title.

-If you want to include `h1` elements, just edit this variable in the `toc-generator.js` file to be `true`.
+But if you want to include `h1` elements, just edit this variable in the `toc-generator.js` file to be `true`.

 ```javascript
 var includeh1 = false;